 It is difficult to imagine a logistics business without canceled orders.
 As a result, most companies use specialized shipping APIs that take effect as soon as a customer has requested a cancellation of an order and the e-commerce business has accepted it.

-This technology automatically creates a new canceled order on the shipping partner page then starts the order back to the warehouse, regardless of the stage of the order.
+This technology automatically creates a new canceled order on the shipping partner page then starts the order back to the warehouse, regardless of the stage of the order, and plays a big role in warehouse management systems.
 After that, it becomes possible to track this order until it returns to the warehouse, after which it is possible to fill the inventory again with this product and sell it.

 Orders can be edited, and there are quite a few parameters that can be edited, ranging from changing the delivery address to calculating discounts and much more.
 All updated information must be transferred to the shipping partner if the order data is edited, regardless of who does it (customer or business).
 After that, the order itself should be changed no matter what stage it is at.